 The above Monty Python inspired clip isn’t just our MD getting fitter or stronger, you may be surprised that he is actively improving the bacterial balance in his gut.
-Exercise changes bowel flora, take Aloeride< with water… Just like weightlifting changes the size of your biceps, exercise helps bowel flora.
-Whereas this perhaps is the surprising end of functional change, our suggestion is for you to make use of the opportunity.
+Exercise changes one’s bowel flora, take Aloeride with water… Just like weightlifting changes the size of your biceps, exercise helps bowel flora become move diverse and more abundant.
+Whereas this perhaps is the surprising end of functional change, our suggestion is for you to make use of this opportunity.

 This is how functional change manifests: if your diet is high in animal sources (protein and animal fat), the Bacteroides and Ruminococcus population increases.
-Yet a plant-based diet (carbohydrates) favours Prevotella.
-Entirely logical to have more Bacteroides on a protein/animal fat diet because they’re specialists for the degradation of proteins and carbohydrates.
+On the other hand, a plant-based diet (carbohydrates) favours Prevotella.
+Entirely logical to have more Bacteroides on a protein/animal fat diet because they are specialists for the degradation of proteins and carbohydrates.
 Any overly narrow diet, be this carnivorous or herbivorous/vegan or candida diet, breeds a narrow spectrum bowel flora.
 So, in order to encourage bacterial diversity and halt unhealthy dominance, simply alternate tasty fresh meat/fish meals with tasty vegetarian meals.
-A red day followed by a green day… Embolden that healthy diversity by doing exercise that raise your heart and breathing rate (like swimming for dear life in cold water).
+A red day followed by a green day… Embolden that gut microbiome diversity by doing exercise that raise your heart and breathing rate (like swimming for dear life in cold water).

-Many diseases are related to gut bacteria, such as inflammatory bowel disease (IBD), Diabetes Mellitus, Liver disease, Chronic Heart Disease, certain cancers… Below are some research examples, every one showing a health compromise relating to abnormal bacterial population.
-That is why in Biological Medicine a healthy digestive tract is considered the cornerstone of health.
+Many diseases are related to gut bacteria, such as inflammatory bowel disease (IBD), Diabetes Mellitus, Liver disease, Chronic Heart Disease, certain cancers… Below are some research examples, every one showing compromised health relating to a specifically abnormal bacterial population.
+Long before research of microbiomes started, Biological Medicine considered a healthy digestive tract the cornerstone of health.

 In Ulcerative Colitis, flare-ups see a significant lowering of Lactobacilli , whilst during remission Lactobacillus salivarus, Lactobacillus manihotivorans and Pediococcus acidilactici were present.
 Creating a gut environment that encourages the growth of Lactobacilli thus may reduce the chance of relapse.